ThakurRupesh05/hello-world/README.md

 It now includes steps for GitHub
 We have created new branch in GitHub.
-Pulled new branch to our local repo.
+Pulled GitHub new branch to our local repo.
-Created new branch localy to push to the GitHub.
+Created new branch locally and push to the GitHub.